RedHatRanger/RHCE9Vagrant/README.md

 ```
 [rhel@control ~]$ ssh-keygen -t rsa -b 4096
 [rhel@control ~]$ for i in {1..5}; do ssh-copy-id node${i}; done

+# Enter the "redhat" password at each prompt
 ```

 - step1: Installing the ansible